-Law School listservs are used by Law School administration to inform students of official Law School events, requirements, deadlines and so on.
+Law School listservs are used to inform students of official Law School events, requirements, deadlines and so on.
 The official listservs do not accept direct postings from students.
 Students cannot unsubscribe to the official listservs.
 UGA policy requires each student to regularly read messages in one's personal UGA email account.

 See the Georgia Law Mailroom for complete listing of official Georgia Law student listservs.
 Student requests to post specific text to a faculty and/or staff listserv should be sent to a law school senior administrator.